 Recommended by Elaine | Your Ireland Vacation

-The Ring of Kerry is one of the most popular and beautiful road trips in Ireland.
+The Ring of Kerry is one of the most beautiful road trips in Ireland.
 The route is a 200 km circular drive which begins from the lively town of Killarney, Co.
 Kerry and takes in some of the most stunning views and landscape in Ireland.

 Best places to visit in a Ring of Kerry road trip